devtyr/trello-burndown/README.md

 	html_title			Title of the generated page
 	html_header			Header of the generated page (H1)

+### Get board id

+Call

+	node info.js

+to get a list of all boards by name and their id.
+This should help you to set the board id where necessary as Trello changed the board id visible within the browser.

 ## Contributors

 * [Juri Strumpflohner](https://github.com/juristr "Juri Strumpflohner")